 As designer, art director, and producer, Mike Kaplan has first-hand experience in crafting movie campaigns and posters, the most famous among them A Clockwork Orange (1971) and "The Ultimate Trip/StarChild" campaign for the re-launch of 2001: A Space Odyssey in 1970.
 That expertise shows in his remarkable collection of international film posters, which he built up over decades.
-In this interview and the live walkthrough posted below, Kaplan discusses his lifelong love of the film posters and how he came to select several of the works on view through August 26 in The Art of the Movie Poster: Highlights from the Mike Kaplan Collection.
+In this interview and the live walkthrough posted below, Kaplan discusses his lifelong love of the film posters and how he came to select several of the works in the very popular The Art of the Movie Poster: Highlights from the Mike Kaplan Collection installation, which has been extended to August 26, 2018.

 1. How did your interest in movie posters begin?